 - Someone has taken upon themselves to apply this to the Angry Birds, specifically turning them into Magical Girls.
 Here they are (excluding original characters):

-- Consolers is a Web Comic representing various game companies this way, making most of them look like cute/pretty girls and boys.
+- Consolers is a Web Comic representing various game companies this way.

 In Video Games

 - There's an eroge called MonoGokoro MonoMusume that has moe-anthropomorphized objects as most of its principal cast.
 Objects turned into cute girls include a computer, a pillow, a Humongous Mecha toy, a washing machine, and a pair of panties.

 - A good portion of Touhou characters feature this to some degree or another; for example, Nitori, a Kappa, having the turtle shell and head plate of the actual mythological beast turning into a backpack and a cap, or Yamame, a giant spider monster, being a girl with no monstrous features except for design elements of the dress she wears.
 Some of the girls, like Kogasa, the Tsukumo sisters and Hata no Kokoro, are tsukumogami, which are basically personifications of inanimate objects, so they are kind of this in-universe as well as out.

 - There's also the free-to-play MMO TPS CosmicBreak, where a part of robots are your usual mechs while others are mecha musume.